Malta Air: Destinations

 The company has planned to operate 66 routes from its Malta International Airport base starting in 2020.
 In addition to all the former Ryanair routes to and from Malta, Malta Air has added these destinations: Paphos in Cyprus; Brindisi, Trapani, and Trieste in Italy; Niš in Serbia; and Santiago de Compostela in Spain.
 Malta Air will also operate a service between Dublin and Vienna from 1 April 2020.
 Malta Air now operates the majority of Ryanair routes from/to Milan Bergamo Airport.
+Malta Air now operates Ryanair's bases in Italy, Germany, Romania, France and partially Sweden on behalf of Ryanair, including Bologna (BLQ).

 Fleet

 As of August 2025, Malta Air operates the following aircraft: